tric-it2750/lab-0-github-tutorial-RichardVolan/README.md

 S#: (S01193954)

-RICHARD VOLAN HAS MADE THE NECESSARY CHANGES FOR LAB 0!
+RICHARD VOLAN HAS MADE THE NECESSARY CHANGES FOR LAB 0!  ~!:wave:!!:wave:!!:wave:!~

 ## 🤓 Course overview and learning outcomes